 8. Reward Your Cocker For Being Quiet

 Selecting a tasty and enjoyable reward for your dog can motivate it to perform a desired task.
-It is also important to ensure that your home is quiet enough for your cocker spaniel to sleep without distractions.
+It is also essential to ensure your home is quiet enough for your cocker spaniel to sleep without distractions.
 If you ever find that your cocker spaniel is howling excessively, consult a veterinarian for further advice.

 9. Dog Classes